swap-253/Twitter-US-Airline-Sentiment-Analysis/README.md

 2) **Analytics India Dimag Tutorial on Sentiment Analysis Using LSTM**:-(https://analyticsindiamag.com/how-to-implement-lstm-rnn-network-for-sentiment-analysis/)
 ### About Dataset
 In this repository I have utilised 6 different NLP Variations to predict the sentiments of the user as per the twitter reviews on airline.
 The dataset is
 Twitter US Airline Sentiment.
+The best models each from ML and DL have been deployed using **Flask and Heroku platform**.
 The dataset has been imported from Kaggle with the following link:- https://www.kaggle.com/crowdflower/twitter-airline-sentiment/download
 <br>
 <br>
-The text preprocessing involved removal of stopwords,punctuations and lemmatization taking care of POS Tags.I have used six methodologies for this classification.
+The text preprocessing involved removal of stopwords,HTML Tags,punctuations and lemmatization taking care of POS Tags.I have used six methodologies for this classification.
 ### Sentiment Analysis Using Machine And Deep Learning
 **1) Without Any Vectorization**
 <br>